Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah.

-And E is the plural of A, just so you know.
+And E is the plural of A.

-Now, the mafia is made up of what are called made men.
+Now the mafia is made up of what are called made men.

 They're basically the members.